HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on your experience with functional programming, but here is an example answer:
+  The answer depends on your experience with functional programming.
+Here is how I would approach it:

   >I would say that I have a fair amount of experience in functional programming.
 It is a programming paradigm that emphasizes the use of functions to solve problems.
 In functional programming, functions are treated as first-class citizens and can be passed as arguments to other functions, returned as values from functions, and assigned to variables or constants.
 Functional programming encourages the use of immutable data structures and avoids changing state and mutable state.
   >